Global shipping, international currency exchanges and flexible return policies can all impact your profits, and these are just a few examples.

 …and a currency exchange specialist

-As an online business, you have access to a huge audience of potential buyers in markets across the globe, but selling internationally does come with a few extra costs.
+Whether selling on eBay or on Amazon Marketplace, you have access to a huge audience of potential buyers in markets across the globe.
+However, selling internationally does come with a few extra costs.
 Currency exchange fees, for example, can soon add up to the point where they impact your profits on international orders.

 These are just a few ways to cut down on your running costs, and while none will instantly double your profits, they will help to make your business leaner and more cost-efficient.
 And, over time, the rewards will certainly add up.